 Invoking Tools Directly

-Tools can be called directly using .invoke() with a dict of arguments — useful for testing:
+We can call a tool directly with .invoke() and a dict of arguments.
+This is useful for testing:

 add.invoke({'a': 1, 'b': 2})